meganindya/fingerprint-voting-machine/README.md

-# fingerprint-voting-machine
+# Fingerprint-based Voting Machine
-A fingerprint-based voting machine
+A fingerprint-based voting machine built using Arduino, as part of BTech Mini Project.